ivcap-works/ivcap-docs/developer-guide/Index.md

 * Optional and required metadata
 * A brief description of the workflow and its analytics tasks

-The Service ID is assigned to the service when the service is created.
 Supply the service description for the service when it is created.
-Update the service description as necessary using the `update service` API method.
+Update the service description as necessary using the `update service` API method and the Service ID that is assigned to the service when the service is created.

 #### Executing a service

-Start a service using the Create_order method listing the Service ID, service parameters, metadata and any other artifacts indicated by the service description.
+Start a service with the Create_order method, Service ID, service parameters, metadata and anything else specified in the service description.
-The service initiates as an [argo workflow](https://argoproj.github.io/workflows/), using the workflow template for the service using the input values supplied with the create_order method.
+The service initiates the docker container registered for the service.
+Complex services which have more than a single analytics task will typically run an [argo workflow](https://argoproj.github.io/workflows/).

 Each service workflow order run in its own sandboxed container, isolating the service from all other applications.
 Messaging and external data access is provided by, and must use, the API.